snehilvj/dmc-docs/docs/notification/notification.md

   * `.show({...})`
   * `.update({...})`
   * `.hide(id)`
   * `.clean()`
   * `.cleanQueue()`
-* `appNotifications.store` – returns the current state of all notifications (active + queued)
+* `appNotifications.store` – returns the current state of all active and queued notifications

 The example below demonstrates how to:

 * Show a notification from a clientside callback
-* Display the notification store into a Dash `html.Pre` component
+* Display the notification store in a `html.Pre` component
-* Clean all notifications from the client
+* Clean all notifications on the client

 .. exec::docs.notification.api

 ### Notifications in Multi Page apps

-When using notifications in a multi-page app, ensure that `NotificationContainer` is defined in `app.layout`—even if the notification is triggered from a different page.
+In multi-page apps, define `NotificationContainer` in `app.layout`—even if notifications are triggered from other pages.

-By keeping the notification container in `app.layout`, it remains available across all pages, preventing errors when a user navigates away while a notification is still visible and later updated.
+This ensures the container is always mounted and available, preventing errors when navigating between pages while notifications are active.

 ### CSS Extensions